 In all reality, Radon gas exists in every home in North America.
 Nearly one in three homes in the US have indoor Radon levels high enough to lead to serious health issues.
 Unfortunately, you cannot escape this hazardous gas as it exists everywhere, even in the earth’s atmosphere.
 The real danger is when it accumulates inside of a home or other types of buildings that people spend a lot of time in, such as schools or office buildings.

 To understand the health effects of Radon, one needs to understand what it is.
 Radon is a radioactive byproduct or progeny produced by the breakdown of other radioactive materials such as Uranium, Thorium, and Radium.
 It is odorless and colorless.
 Since Radon is a gas, it moves freely through soils and particles of rock.
-Radon is also water soluble and can be absorbed by underground water sources.
+Radon is also water soluble and can be found underground water sources such as wells.

 The time it takes for any radioactive material to lose 50% of it’s radioactivity is known as the half-life.
 The radioactive half-life of Radon gas is only 3.8 days.
 So, unlike it’s predecessors, it is short lived.
 However, the real danger lies in when it begins to decay or break down itself.
 When a Radon gas molecule is inhaled, it has a very high potential to stick to the inner lining of the lungs.
 When that molecule begins to break down or decay, it will release radiation in the form of Alpha particles, Beta particles, and gamma rays.
 All these particles and rays travel at astonishing speeds, approximately 15,000 km/s or 33.5 million miles/hour.